fastfetch-cli/fastfetch/README.md

 ### Q: Fastfetch shows my local IP address.
 It leaks my privacy!

-The local IP has nothing to do with privacy.
-[See discussion here](https://github.com/fastfetch-cli/fastfetch/issues/923)
+A local IP (10.x.x.x, 172.x.x.x, 192.168.x.x) has nothing to do with privacy.
+It only makes sense if you are on the same network, for example, if you connect to the same Wi-Fi network.

 Actually the `Local IP` module is the most useful module for me personally.
 I (@CarterLi) have several VMs installed to test fastfetch and often need to SSH into them.
 I have fastfetch running on shell startup and I never need to type `ip addr` manually.